SPAY & NEUTER

 Animals are anesthetized during the surgery to spare them from pain.
 They typically go home the same day or within a day of the procedure.
 Neutering is a relatively safe and simple operation, and its potential for helping to save animals’ lives is tremendous.

-Minimized cancer risk, uterine infections and prostrate problems
+- Minimized cancer risk, uterine infections and prostate problems

 It is too expensive to spay or neuter my pet – Misunderstanding: It is far cheaper in the long run than caring for litters.

 She should have one litter first, to settle her down – Myth: Having a litter won’t improve her health or permanently change her personality.
 There is no medical evidence that having a litter is good for her.